-Have you ever find yourself wondering how to put together two pieces of metal without the need to go to a shop so they can weld it?
-Let’s say that your metal chair is old and one of the legs is about to break, and you have a family dinner.. .
+Have you ever found yourself wondering how to put together two pieces of metal without the need to go to a shop so they can weld it for you?
+Let’s say that your metal chair is old and one of the legs broke, and you have a family dinner.. .
 What are you going to do?

-Here are some options or methods you can use if you find yourself in or of these situations.
+Here are some methods you can use if you find yourself in these situations.

 There are many ways you can handle a situation where you need to either put together two pieces of metal and need an alternative to welding.

 There are also different types of metal, so you should be aware of what you are dealing with to do the best job possible.